How Attackers Evade Secure Email Gateways & How to Stop Them

 Traditional perimeter-based SEGs have inherent limitations against sophisticated evasion tactics.
 Advanced security architectures address these limitations through fundamental design changes.

 API-based security integration allows analysis of emails already delivered to inboxes, enabling detection of threats that activate after initial delivery.
-According to Gartner’s 2024 Market Guide for Email Security, organizations implementing API-based post-delivery analysis detected 89% more evasive threats compared to gateway-only approaches.
+Organizations implementing API-based post-delivery analysis can detect more evasive threats compared to gateway-only approaches.

 Advanced Detection Technologies